peterszerzo/talks/talk.md

 ### And so..

 --
-* Have all clients subscribe to the game room state.
+* All clients subscribe to the game room state.

 --
-* Designate one of them as host.
+* One of them is designated as host.

 --
-* Have the host call the shots and keep the score.
+* Host calls the shots and keeps the score.

 ---